 - Health, Safety and Fire Awareness

-We offer staff and management training either individually or in small groups, with an emphasis on hands-on practice and repetition, so learning from mistakes can be done in a nurturing environment — and not on the job!
+We offer staff and management training either individually or in small groups.
+With an emphasis on hands-on practice and repetition.
+So you can learn from mistakes in a nurturing environment.
+And not on the job!

-Our trainers bring years of top-level industry experience to their classes, so they can pass along their wealth of experience to the next generation of housekeeping specialists.
+Our trainers bring years of top-level industry experience to their training courses.
+So they can pass along their wealth of experience to the next generation of housekeeping specialists.